 Pro Free version available

-There's a community edition that's free to use.
+There's a community edition (with limited features) that's free to use.
 You can also get a 30-day trial of the Professional edition.

 Pro Great pip support